Lonnie Standifer: Career and research

 Standifer taught at Tuskegee University, Cornell University, and Southern University before moving to the USDA's Agricultural Research Service in Tucson, Arizona in 1956.
 He was promoted to a research position in 1960, and appointed director of the USDA's Carl Hayden Bee Research Center in Tucson in 1970.

 The Bee Research Center was the largest bee research facility in the United States.
-Standifer followed Frank Edward Todd and Marshall Levin as leader, the first African-American to be appointed Director.
-The Center's focus had been on pesticides and bees, and Standifer added bee nutrition to its research program.
+Standifer followed Frank Edward Todd and Marshall Levin as leader, the first African-American to be appointed director.
+The center's focus had been on pesticides and bees, and Standifer added bee nutrition to its research program.
 Standifer held the position until 1981 and he retired for health reasons in his 50s (in 1983).

 His work on bees was published in several journals, including Journal of Agricultural Research, American Bee Journal, Apidologie, and the Annals of the Entomological Society of America.
 He was a member of the Entomological Society of America and the American Association for the Advancement of Science.
 He was also a counselor member of the Tucson Council for Civic Unity.

 Personal life

 Standifer married Blanche Hazel Jackson, a nurse and Meharry Medical College alum.
 They divorced in 1963.
-He died after a long illness on March 14, 1996 in Fort Worth, Texas.
+He died after a prolonged illness on March 14, 1996, in Fort Worth, Texas.